OmniBrew/sw5e-data/data/species/chironian.md

 ### SOCIETY AND CULTURE
 Chironians express emotions through the mannerisms of their hooves: when impatient, they stamp them; when excited, they tap them in a quick dance, or canter in a spot.
 The centauriforms frequently shake their heads and manes, and when angry, their faces flush a deeper shade.
 Young chironians, when frightened, are known to rub or press their velvet-covered horns against the foreheads of other beings to whom they are emotionally close.

+### NAMES
+Chironian names are soft and melodic, despite the thick nature of their native language.
+Important family names are passed down through generations.
+They don’t use surnames.

+__Male Names.__ Jefin, Slaturn, Cinall, Leathes

+__Female Names.__ Olachi, Luna, Sinall, Trespen